turi-code/userguide/feature-engineering/count_thresholder.md

 passed through the transformer is a combination of the namespace and the sub-category.

-You specify the threshold at which to perserve the categories with the parameter threshold.
+You specify the threshold at which to preserve the categories with the parameter "threshold".

 #### Introductory Example